vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 See:
 [The Vipps Test Environment (MT)](https://github.com/vippsas/vipps-developers/blob/master/developer-resources/test-environment.md).

-### Why do I get `Invalid MSN: 654321`?

-If you get the error
-`"Invalid MSN: 654321.
-Check your API keys on portal.vipps.no and see the eCom FAQ for tips."` it is because you are using API keys that are not valid for the specified MSN.
+### Why do I get "Invalid MSN: 654321.
+Check your API keys on portal.vipps.no and see the eCom FAQ for tips.""?

 This can happen when: